NCAS-CMS/cfdm/docs/source/tutorial.rst

 * A :ref:`subspace <Subspacing>` of a field construct is created with indices of the uncompressed form of the data.
 The new subspace will no longer be compressed, i.e. its underlying arrays will be uncompressed, but the original data will remain compressed.
-It follows that to uncompress all of the data in a field construct, index the field construct with `Ellipsis`.
+Therefore, all of the data in a field construct may be uncompressed by creating a subspace that is identical to the entire field constuct, such as one created with an index of `Ellipsis`.

 ..